 En español | The Centers for Disease Control and Prevention (CDC) continues to emphasize that staying home is the best way to protect yourself and others from COVID-19.

-The Transportation Security Administration continues to implement a range of procedures to keep contact to a minimum for both TSA agents and fliers who go through security screening during the coronavirus outbreak.
+The Transportation Security Administration (TSA) continues to implement a range of procedures to keep contact to a minimum for both TSA agents and fliers who go through security screening during the coronavirus outbreak.
 There’s added urgency to do so, as the number of COVID-19 cases has risen in the U.S., as well as the number of air travelers.
-More than 886,000 passengers passed through TSA checkpoints on Jan.
-10, for example, up from around 90,000 a day in mid-April (though still less than the more than 2.1 million who flew on the same January day last year).
+More than 946,000 passengers passed through TSA checkpoints on Feb.
+14, for example, up from around 90,000 a day in mid-April (though still less than the more than 2.2 million who flew on the same February day last year).

-Among the current TSA requirements are that officers must don face shields or protective eyewear when their job requires close contact with the public, unless there are acrylic barriers between themselves and passengers (the TSA has installed nearly 7,000 of the barriers at airports around the country).
+The TSA also requires officers to don face shields or protective eyewear when their job requires close contact with the public, unless there are acrylic barriers between themselves and passengers (the TSA has installed nearly 7,000 of the barriers at airports around the country).
 The agency has also embraced new technology that prevents agents from having to touch bags: It’s installed more than 300 computed tomography (CT) units, able to offer detailed 3-D images of a carry-on bag’s contents.

 The TSA said in a recent statement that even as COVID-19 vaccines become available for agents in the next few weeks or months, these infection-prevention procedures will stay in place.

 More than 6,100 TSA employees have tested positive for COVID-19, and 14 have died as a result of contracting the coronavirus.

 The current safety measures — part of the TSA’s “Stay Healthy, Stay Secure” campaign — include: